trust-lionel/trust-lionel/src/content/posts/vibe-coding.md

 ## The Takeaway

 I came into tonight with a domain and a vision.
-I left with a fully realized personal brand on the open web — built on GitHub, powered by Jekyll, scored by lo-fi, and finished before sunrise.
+I left with a fully realized personal brand on the open web — built on GitHub, powered by Astro.build, scored by lo-fi, and finished before sunrise.

 The work was always there.
 It just needed the right architecture to live in.